 In this guide, learn about the most popular types of mulch and why you may want to consider one over another.
 Plus, get tips on matching your mulch to your outdoor space and the color of your home.

-Complement Your Red Brick House With Black Mulch Landscaping
+Complementing a Red Brick House With Black Mulch Landscaping

 Why Black Mulch Works Well With Red Brick Houses

 Versatility – Black goes with everything!
-It coordinates with any plant colors and hardscape materials.
+It coordinates seamlessly with any plant colors and hardscape materials.
 You can’t go wrong with basic black.

 Types of Black Mulch for Red Brick Houses